linuxkit/linuxkit/docs/yaml.md

 called `kernel.tar` which is a tarball that is unpacked into the root, which should usually contain a kernel modules directory. `cmdline` specifies the kernel command line options if required.

+The contents of `cmdline` are passed to the kernel as-is.
+There are several special values that are used to control the behaviour of linuxkit packages.
+See [kernel command line options](../docs/cmdline.md).

 To override the names, you can specify the kernel image name with `binary: bzImage` and the tar image with `tar: kernel.tar` or the empty string or `none` if you do not want to use a tarball at all.